Jacorb90/Prestige-Tree/docs/buyables.md

 - display(): A function returning everything that should be displayed on the buyable after the title, likely including the description, amount bought, cost, and current effect.
 Can use basic HTML.

-- unl(): A function returning a bool to determine if the buyable is visible or not.
+- unlocked(): **optional**, A function returning a bool to determine if the buyable is visible or not.
+Default is unlocked.

 - canAfford(): A function returning a bool to determine if you can buy one of the buyables.

-- buy(): A function that implements buying one of the buyable.
+- buy(): A function that implements buying one of the buyable, including spending the currency.

 - buyMax(): **optional**, A function that implements buying as many of the buyable as possible.

-- style: **Optional**, A CSS object, which affects this buyable.
+- style: **Optional**, Applies CSS to this buyable, in the form of an object where the keys are CSS attributes, and the values are the values for those attributes (both as strings)

 - layer: **Assigned automagically**.
 It's the same value as the name of this layer, so you can do player[this.layer].points or similar

 - id: **Assigned automagically**.
-It's the id for this buyable.
+It's the "key" which the buyable was stored under, for convenient access.
+      The buyable in the example's id is 11.